Tips for hitchhiking. How to hitchhike? What you should know about hitchhiking? General hitchhike tips to get anywhere around the world.

 In general hitchhiking should be for free.
 But in many countries it is very common to pay for the ride.

-For example in Romania, Iran and all the Stan countries (Turkmenistan, Kazachstan, Kyrgistan etc.) the driver expects you to contribute for the fuel.
+For example in Romania, Iran and all the Stan countries (Uzbekistan, Turkmenistan, Kazachstan, Kyrgyzstan etc.) the driver may expect you to contribute for the fuel.

 More about hitchhiking

 Want to know more about hitchhiking?
 Read about cool stuff I experienced in my hitchhike blog.